sandialabs/Spitfire/spitfire_docs/source/timeintegration.rst

 This demonstration shows how to use the LAPACK method as well as a simple diagonal approximation of the Jacobian, which is a common simple preconditioner for Krylov methods.
-Careful inspection of Spitfire's output for those cases shows that using the diagonal approximation increases the required nonlinear iteration count from 170 (LU of the full Jacobian) to 276, over a 60% increase (the linear solve does not provide a good direction for the Newton update).
+Careful inspection of Spitfire's output for those cases shows that using the diagonal approximation increases the required nonlinear iteration count from 170 (LU of the full Jacobian) to 276, over a 60% increase due to the fact that the inexact linear solver does not provide as accurate of a direction for the nonlinear update.
-A final integration is performed with the GMRES method using the diagonal matrix as a preconditioner, which is not a great preconditioner for this problem.
+A final integration is performed with the GMRES method using the diagonal matrix as a preconditioner (although it is not a great preconditioner for this problem).
-However, preconditioned GMRES does outperform the direct use of the diagonal approximation, requiring only 213 nonlinear iterations in this case.
+Preconditioned GMRES does outperform direct use of the diagonal approximation, requiring only 213 nonlinear iterations in this case.
 Note that this demonstration also shows how to obtain solver diagnostics from the integration call.